OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Related Work

-\xl{Nevertheless, none of the above works considers networking aspects in their optimization, nor adopt an NFV approach for their deployments.
-Recent works such as~\cite{DEEP_Platform} and~\cite{5G-Dive}, started exploring the benefits of adopting 5G and cloud-native deployment in robotic applications exploiting the offloading of computational tasks to fog, edge or cloud systems so as to build a cloud-to-things continuum.
-Despite their promising results, the current research is mainly focusing on virtualization aspects, and on the development of orchestration platforms to automate the deployment and allocation of both networking and computing resources over the 5G infrastructure.
-However, such orchestration platforms only control the infrastructure resources, and neither consider the internal logic of robotic applications nor decide any actions for the robots.
-To the best of our knowledge, this is the first work to jointly consider robots and infrastructure resource orchestration, pursuing robot energy consumption optimization.}
+Nevertheless, none of the above works have considered networking aspects in their optimization, nor adopt the NFV approach for the virtualization and cloud deployments of robotic applications at the edge/cloud infrastructure so as to offload some heavy computation tasks from the robots to the networks.
+Recent works such as~\cite{DEEP_Platform} and~\cite{5G-Dive}, started exploring the benefits of adopting 5G and cloud-native deployment in robotic applications exploiting the offloading of computational tasks to fog, edge or cloud systems to build a cloud-to-things continuum.
+Despite their promising results, the current research is still mainly focusing on virtualization aspects, and on the development of orchestration platforms to automate the deployment and allocation of both networking and computing resources over the 5G infrastructure.
+However, such orchestration platforms only control the infrastructure resources, independent of the use of robotic applications, which neither consider the internal logic of robotic applications nor decide any actions for the robots.
+To the best of our knowledge, this is the first work to jointly consider robot application operations and infrastructure resource orchestration, pursuing enhanced robot autonomy, collaboration, and energy consumption optimization.